ads04r/twitstream/README.md

 Installation
 ------------

-* Copy the contents of 'server' to a directory in yout home
+* Copy the contents of 'server' to a directory within your home
 * Modify the settings.json file to include your MySQL login credentials

 * Create the tables in the MySQL database (use the file create_tables.sql)